gcc-robotics/robot-motion-planning-labs/_posts/2014-06-30-lab2-moving-with-cpp.md

   builds packages
   call catkin_make after every changes made in the code call catkin_make in the root of your catkin workspace catkin workspace = directory that contains your package which contains your nodes which are your codes

 ROS nodes in C++
 -----------------

 We have provided a sample ROS C++ node that publishes velocity commands in order to move in a square.
 This publishes the same topics from part B above.
-Example will be provided.
-The example node will contain the code that will drive the robot in a square pattern.
+First download the zip file and extract into your catkin workspace.
+Running

+    $ catkin_make

+ from your workspace will compile your starter code and you should be able to run the sample program using

+    $ rosrun lab2_pkg lab2_node

+ Note: The code written was written on just one iCreate.
+Each robot may be calibrated slightly differently, so if your robot does not make a perfect square, do not be alarmed, this will not affect your ability to complete the challenge.
+How have we done this?
-Using the example code, change the velocity code and timing to code the robot to move in different patterns (circle, triangle, hexagon).
+ Possibly, we wrote a code that went straight and turned 90 degrees, and then copied and pasted it four times within a single function.
+Take a look at the goRobotGo function in iRobot.h, using this code, change the velocity code and timing to move the robot in different patterns (circle, triangle, hexagon).